Terms and Conditions of Sale – B2B – Goods Only

 If you sell via the Internet, then, in addition to these terms that govern the contract for the sale of goods, you may also need our templates for:

-When selling only to other businesses, you can have more robust or harsh terms than you would be permitted to have if you were dealing with consumers, due to the extensive consumer protection rules that apply to protect consumers.
-This version of our various templates for terms and conditions is only suitable for sales to other businesses.
+When selling only to other businesses, you can have more robust or harsh terms and conditions of sale than you would be permitted to have if you were dealing with consumers, due to the extensive consumer protection rules that apply to protect consumers.
+This version of our various templates for terms and conditions of sale is only suitable for sales to other businesses.

 There are no special terms that apply to sales from one business to another business if it is done online or via telephone (distance sales).
 This is in marked contrast to when you sell to a consumer.